hamitzor/rtaudio.js/README.md

 ```
 npm install @hamitzor/rtaudio.js
 ```

 or

 ```
 yarn add @hamitzor/rtaudio.js
 ```

 #### Installing for Electron 11.x.x - 28.x.x

 If you'll be using the package with Electron, you'll have to set some environment variables before the installation command.
+Here is how you'd do it on bash:

 ```
 export npm_config_runtime=electron